JasonToups/markdown-resume/resume.md

 Produced playable ads, while coordinating the production in JIRA, spanning three global regions, four outsourced development studios, and a team of internal engineers.

-- **Designed** UI/UX storyboards for free-to-play playable ads in Sketch, to send to advertisers for approval and engineering to build the ads.
+- **Designed** UI/UX storyboards for free-to-play playable ads in Figma, to send to advertisers for approval and engineering to build the ads.
 - **Scaled** the production of playables 170% in the first 2 months.
 - **Iterated** existing ads with A/B testing, tracked and reported results from Metamarkets data to all stakeholders.

-**Skills:** Sketch App · UI/UX · User Interface Design · Product Development · Technical Documentation · Training
+**Skills:** Figma · UI/UX · User Interface Design · Product Development · Technical Documentation · Training

 ### Chartboost : Sr. Quality Engineering Lead / San Francisco / May 2015 - Jan 2016